bitmovin/bitmovin-player-ui/README.md

 ## Contributing

 Pull requests are welcome!
 Please check the [contribution guidelines](CONTRIBUTING.md).

+## CICD Pipeline

+When you make a feature branch, CircleCI will run a build and all the tests for you.
+Optionally, you can also choose to publish the NPM package (so you can test your changes with the `spark-player-skin` repository).
+It will publish the package with the version number in package.json, with a `-beta-#` suffix, where the # is replaced by a number, the number of times you've chosen to publish.
+So if you publish a beta 3 times, there would be a `-beta-1`, `-beta-2`, and a `-beta-3` in the NPM registry.

 ## Introduction